AlexandreDecan/portion/README.md

  - Atomic intervals and interval sets are supported.
  - Automatic simplification of intervals.
  - Support comparison, transformation, intersection, union, complement, difference and containment.
+ - Provide test for emptiness, atomicity, overlaps and adjacency.
  - Discrete iterations on the values of an interval.
  - Import and export intervals to strings and to Python built-in data types.
  - Dict-like structure to map intervals to data.